 While it isn’t the only place you can climb a glacier, Iceland does have Europe’s biggest glacier in the Vatnajökull National Park.
 Seeing a glacier from afar is one thing, being on top of the dense, deep blue ice is another.

-With that knowledge in mind, I have a new respect for this large chunk of ice.
+With that knowledge in mind, I developed a new respect for these large chunk of ice.

 Looking back towards the canyon we just came from, I also noticed the seemingly ‘newness’ about the lands that opens up under the glacier, and our guide’s next parting of wisdom confirmed my suspicion.